About the movie Whiplash and jazz education

 The piece we just finished is not just a criticism of the film but in fact, most of it is Richie’s thoughts and guidance on effective and motivational jazz education.

-If you haven’t yet seen the film, our 3,500-word essay will spoil a couple of the scenes, so be warned.
+If you haven’t yet seen the movie Whiplash, our 3,500-word essay will spoil a couple of the scenes, so be warned.

 Feel free to download the piece by clicking the image below.